Protesters clash at UCLA as police move in to clear encampments on college campuses across country - Boston News, Weather, Sports | WHDH 7News

 LOS ANGELES (AP) — Dueling groups of protesters clashed overnight at the University of California, Los Angeles, shoving, kicking and beating each other with sticks after pro-Israel demonstrators tried to pull down barricades surrounding a pro-Palestinian encampment.
 Hours earlier, police burst into a building occupied by anti-war protesters at Columbia University, breaking up a demonstration that had paralyzed the school.

-After a couple of hours of scuffles between pro-Palestinian and pro-Israeli demonstrators at UCLA, police wearing helmets and face shields slowly separated the groups and quelled the violence.
+After a couple of hours of scuffles between demonstrators at UCLA, police wearing helmets and face shields slowly separated the groups and quelled the violence.
 The scene was calm as day broke.

+UCLA canceled classes Wednesday and urged people to avoid the area where the fighting broke out.
+The school’s library won’t reopen until Monday and Royce Hall, which authorities said was vandalized, is closed through Friday.
+UCLA stationed law enforcement officers throughout campus.

 Tent encampments of protesters calling on universities to stop doing business with Israel or companies that support the war in Gaza have spread across campuses nationwide in a student movement unlike any other this century.
-The ensuing police crackdowns echoed the removal decades ago of a much larger protest movement at the school against the Vietnam War.
+The ensuing police crackdowns echoed actions decades ago against a much larger protest movement protesting the Vietnam War.

 There have been confrontations with law enforcement and more than 1,000 arrests.
 In rare instances, university officials and protest leaders struck agreements to restrict the disruption to campus life and upcoming commencement ceremonies.